CodingBee77/CodingBee77/README.md

 ### Hi there 👋

-My name is Martyna and I'm a Junior Software developer with passion to data analytics and machine learning.
+My name is Martyna and I'm a Software developer with passion to data analytics and big data.

 <br />